 I may hope so!
 There are a few regulars: one is portrait.
 I’ve always made portraits.
 Self-portraits, assignments, odes to people I admire or people I would like to know.
 For me, it’s a way to make contact with the world.
 I also ask people I don’t know if I can paint them: because they intrigue me, or maybe because we could become friends through the work (smiles).
 I don’t know… there’s something about portraying someone, it’s an intense process with a lot of talks.

 Next are my collected drawings, they bring different moments together and take a lot of time to finish.

 And lastly, my paintings.
 Sometimes I don’t touch a drawing for years.
 Then it’s just lying somewhere, maturing.
 Suddenly it can ask for my attention again and then I start painting.
 Between the first idea and actually making the piece can be a gap of five years.
 It gives me time to think, to pick up new pieces that are part of the moment and to make something that’s more than the original drawing.

 I notice I’m much more capable to let things be, to not work out everything in detail.
 It’s like the difference between writing a novel and a haiku.
 500 pages versus 3 sentences, but those 3 sentences can slap you around the ears.
 It’s interesting how you can say more by showing less.

-In the end you put all your experience in a funnel and one drops comes out.
+In the end, you put all your experience in a funnel and one drop comes out.
 I feel I’m getting better and better at filtering.
-At a certain point you know what makes you tick, why you want to make things, how they need to feel and when they are good or not.
+At a certain point, you know what makes you tick, why you want to make things, how they need to feel and when they are good or not.
 You hit the “yes, that’s what I want to say”-spot earlier… but it’ still a process.

 When you look at India you’ll see they have amazing packagings.
 Because there are still a lot of illiterates, they use a lot of illustrations to make things clear.
 The simplicity of it all moves me.
 The everyday can be so beautiful…